 If you currently have a confidentiality or privacy restriction on your record, your name will NOT appear in the final graduation program, nor will FLC staff be permitted to acknowledge your attendance at FLC.
 This can impact our ability to confirm your attendance or degree for future employers.
 For more information regarding confidentiality restrictions and how we navigate these restrictions after graduation, please contact the Registrar's Office at 970-247-7350.
 If you wish to remove your confidentiality restriction, you must visit the Skyhawk Station with a photo ID.
 If you would like you name to appear in the Commencement program, you will need to remove your confidentiality restriction no later than November 22, 2019.

 There will be three Spring (May) Commencement ceremonies.
 Each graduate is placed in one of the three ceremonies based on their first major.
-Students with two majors can attend the ceremony that corresponds with either their first or second major.
+Students with two majors can attend the ceremony that corresponds with either their first or second major (not both).
 Double-major students who would like to participate in the ceremony that corresponds with their second major instead of their first major must notify the Registrar (email@example.com) by the last business day in March.
 Please see below for a list of majors participating in each ceremony and details about when and where the ceremonies will be held.

 Guests don't need tickets to attend any of the three ceremonies.